exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-12.png)

-This is the exact R command that actually run behind the scene.
-As you perform more data wrangling operations you will see more 'Steps' added here.
+This is the exact R command that actually runs behind the scene.
+As you perform more data wrangling operations, you will see more 'Steps' added here.

 ### Extract 'Day of Week' from Date

 Let's do one more operation within the same 'Mutate' step.

-Now that FL_DATE column is 'Date' data type, we can extract date component information like 'Day of Week (e.g. Sunday, Monday, etc.)'.
+Now that FL_DATE column is 'Date' data type, we can extract date component information like 'Day of Week (e.g. Sun, Mon, etc.)'.
 You can select 'Extract' -> 'Day of Week' from the column header menu.

 ![](images/quick-start-14.png)